jaantollander/masters-thesis/content/30_background.md

 ## File system interface
-The kernel provides an abstraction layer called *Virtual File System* (VFS), which defines a generic interface for file-system operations for concrete file systems.
+The kernel provides an abstraction layer called *Virtual File System* (VFS), which defines a generic interface for file-system operations for concrete file systems such as *ext4*, *btrfs*, or *FAT*.
-This allows programs to use different file systems in a uniform way with the operation defined in the interface.
+This allows programs to use different file systems in a uniform way using the operations defined by the interface.
 The interface contains the file system-specific system calls.
 We explain the most important system calls below.
 For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages: section 2].
 We denote system calls using the syntax `systemcall()`.

 - `mknod()` creates a new file.
-- `open()` opens a file.
-It returns a file descriptor to the file.
+- `open()` opens a file and returns a file descriptor.
-It may also create a new file (via `mknod`) if it doesn't exists.
+It may also create a new file by calling `mknod` if it doesn't exists.
-- `close()` closes a file descriptor.
-Releases the resource from usage.
+- `close()` closes a file descriptor which releases the resource from usage.
 - `read()` reads bytes from a file.
 - `write()` writes bytes to a file.
 - `link()` creates a new hard link to an existing file.
 There can be multiple links to the same file.
 - `unlink()` removes a hard link to a file.
-If the removed hard link is the last hard link to the file, the file is deleted, and the space is made available for reuse.
+If the removed hard link is the last hard link to the file, the file is deleted, and the space is released for reuse.
+- `symlink()` create a symbolic (soft) link to a file.
 - `mkdir()` creates new directory.
 - `rmdir()` removes an empty directory.
 - `rename()` renames a file by moving it to new location.
 - `chown()` changes file ownership.
 - `chmod()` changed file permissions such as read, write, and execute permissions.
 - `stat()` return file information.
+- `statfs()` returns file system information.
 - `sync()` commits file system caches to disk.
-- `fallocate()` with `FALLOC_FL_PUNCH_HOLE` flag "punch" a hole to a file.
+- `fallocate()` with `FALLOC_FL_PUNCH_HOLE` flag "punches" a hole to a file.
 - `quotactl()` manipulates disk quotas.